FAIRMetrics/Metrics/MetricsEvaluatorCode/Ruby/fairmetrics/README.md

 ##  <a name="getmetric"> /metrics/{id}  or  /metrics/{id}.json

-The Web Page or JSON representation of a specific Metric Test identified by its internal Evaluator registry {id}
+The Web Page or JSON representation of a specific Maturity Indicator Test identified by its internal Evaluator registry {id}

 sample JSON output